PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ---

-### 3. **ISP Centralization**
+### 3. **IP Address Centralization**

-**Purpose**: Examines how nodes in the network are distributed across Internet Service Providers (ISPs).
+**Purpose**: Analyzes how nodes in the network are distributed across IPv4 and IPv6 address prefixes.

-- ISP centralization can lead to bottlenecks if a small number of ISPs control a significant portion of network traffic.
+- **Centralization in Address Prefixes**:
+  IP address prefixes represent logical groupings of addresses, reflecting how networks are allocated across geographical regions or organizations.
+Centralization in these prefixes can reveal the extent to which network traffic or resources are concentrated within a few address ranges.

 - **Steps**:
-  1. Map each node’s IP address to its ISP.
+  1. **Extract Address Prefixes**:
+      - For IPv4 addresses, extract the `/24` prefix (e.g., `192.168.1.x`).
+      - For IPv6 addresses, extract the `/48` prefix (e.g., `2001:db8:abcd`).
-  2. Compute the distribution of nodes across ISPs.
+  2. **Count Prefix Frequencies**: Compute the number of nodes associated with each prefix.
-  3. Analyze the percentage of nodes controlled by the top ISPs.
+  3. **Quantify Centralization**: Apply metrics to evaluate how address prefixes are distributed, such as:
+      - **Gini Coefficient**: Measures inequality in prefix frequencies, with higher values indicating greater concentration.
-- **Output**: Gini coefficient or percentage of nodes controlled by the top ISPs.
+      - **Top Prefix Contribution**: Calculate the percentage of nodes associated with the most frequent prefixes.

+- **Output**:
+  Metrics such as the Gini coefficient or the proportion of nodes associated with the top prefixes provide a quantifiable view of IP address centralization.
+These insights help identify regions or organizations that dominate the network, potentially exposing vulnerabilities or bottlenecks.

-#### **Steps to Compute the Gini Coefficient**
+### **Steps to Compute the Gini Coefficient**

 The following outlines the step-by-step process for calculating the Gini coefficient:

 #### **Flatten the Array**